-Each semester, students will receive a project that conforms to the categories presented below.
+Each semester, students will receive a project that conforms to the categories outlined below:

-PROJECT DESCRIPTION A general introduction to the project.
+Project Description A general introduction to the project.

-ESSENTIAL QUESTIONS Important questions that provide direction, depth and meaning; all of which helps the student to complete and understand the project.
+Essential Questions Important questions that provide direction, depth and meaning; all of which helps the student to complete and understand the project.

-PROJECT COMPONENTS A brief description of each component of the project, that is, what students will be expected to produce, either individually or as members of a group.
+Project Components A brief description of each component of the project, that is, what students will be expected to produce, either individually or as members of a group.

-TIMELINE AND DUE DATES This is a list of the dates on which each component of the project is due.
+Timeline & Due DatesThis is a list of the dates on which each component of the project is due.
 This list will be accompanied by a calendar that also indicates when project components are due.